This blog may contain affiliate links. Read our disclosure policy for more info.

 At the top, there is a restaurant that serves amazing food, as well as cold and warm drinks with epic views.
 Bailey and I enjoyed a romantic lunch paired with local wine and I have to say it’s the most beautiful place I’ve had lunch!

 In both the winter and summer, you can take the chairlift up to the restaurant and viewing platform.
-In the summer, you can simply buy sightseeing lift tickets to enjoy the view and there are pretty reasonable costing just $45 CAD.
-In the winter, grab some full-day lift passes and hit the slopes – which brings me to our next epic honeymoon activity if you’re visiting Banff in the winter…
+In the summer, you can simply buy sightseeing lift tickets to enjoy the view and they are pretty reasonable costing just $46 CAD.
+In the winter, grab some full-day lift passes and hit the slopes – which brings me to our next epic honeymoon activity if you’re visiting Banff in the winter

 12. Hit the slopes